 That being said, hassle-free language learning strategies do exist!
 Finding the solution that’s right for your company can be simple if you’re provided with the right options.
 At Babbel, we’ve defined three straightforward strategies that companies can adopt to help get them on the right language learning path, and to ensure long-term success.
 These outlines were designed to help management teams determine the right type of language training for their employees based on company requirements and expectations.
 Take a look to see where your company’s needs fit in and how Babbel for Business products can help get your team off to a good start.

 Strategy 1: Language learning as an employee benefit

 “Employee benefit” learning strategies work great for organizations that want to make language learning an option for their team, but not mandatory.
 As many international teams face integration challenges, companies with employees from abroad often find this to be a step in the right direction to helping them settle into their new job and surroundings.
 Plus, it’s a great employee perk to offer to teams with a personal interest in language learning.

 This strategy offers as many users as desired flexible, free-range learning on demand and access to whatever content they find interesting and relevant to their work at their own pace.
 And of course, we have a product tip that we think provides the best solution for this strategy: Babbel Professional.

 Strategy 2: Language training for casual users

-“Casual language training” strategies are ideal for organizations with specific yet flexible language learning objectives.
+“Group language training” strategies are ideal for organizations with specific yet flexible language learning objectives.
 If your team is looking to improve internal communication and access new international markets, a casual strategy works well to prepare employees for interactions in a new language and to enhance your company’s ability to work in target markets abroad.
 Management can define benchmark goals that will help guide and monitor learners as they progress while still offering user flexibility.
-Our product tip: Babbel Classic, optionally combined with Babbel Live.
+Our product tip: Babbel Professional or Babbel Live.

 Strategy 3: Formal language training